New Resident Guide

 Several states require former residents to return license plates.
 Others have fines or penalties if you fail to notify them of your move.
 See 50 State DMV Links.

-Your Existing, State-Issued Driver License, Instruction Permit or ID Card
+- Your Existing State-Issued License, Permit or ID Card AND

 Nevada requires special endorsements for Class C license holders to tow multiple trailers or trailers in excess of 10,000 pounds.
 Additional testing is required.

 All applicants take the vision test.
 Drivers under age 21 are required to take the knowledge test.